Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 ***Note: This repo doesn't contain datasets.***

-After feeding good datasets to the well defined model, the model train its input and then simulate a driver behavior well.
-An output video, those simulation from car perspective, looks like:
+After feeding good datasets to the well-defined model, the model trains its input and then simulate a driver behavior well.
+An output video, that simulation from a car perspective, looks like:

 ![alt text][image0]